Chest X-ray

 There are also specific findings that may point you in the direction of a diagnosis.
 For example, blunting of the costophrenic angles may lead you to think there are pleural effusions.
 Evidence of consolidation such as air bronchogram, may make you think infection is the diagnosis.
 These phenomena often need little in the way of description.

-If you see one of these 'tell-tale' signs, try not to jump in with a diagnosis.
-Taking a moment to systematically describe the abnormality may lead you to notice the blunt costophrenic angles are due to hyperexpansion, or that the lung consolidation has eroded a rib, making cancer more likely than infection.
+However, if you see one of these 'tell-tale' signs, try not to jump in with a diagnosis.
+Taking a moment to systematically describe the abnormality may lead you to notice that blunting of the costophrenic angles is due to lung hyperexpansion rather than an effusion, or that an area of lung consolidation has an adjacent eroded rib, making cancer more likely than infection.

 'Tell-tale' pitfall

-The costophrenic angles are blunt and you may assume there are pleural effusions.
+• The costophrenic angles are blunt and you may incorrectly assume this is due to pleural effusions.

 Diagnosis